svewap/nnrestapi/Documentation/Localization/Index.rst

 -  You could use a **different ID** for the German version of the Killer Tomatoes.

-   This would be a seperate "shelf-number" for every language.
+   This would be a separate "shelf-number" for every language.
 The English version is located in shelf ``123``.
    The German in shelf ``124`` and so on.
    The idea is ok - but actually could get a little confusing: We are not really talking about a different movie – we just want the information about the same movie in a different language.

    Your conclusion probably will be: "No, doesn't really feel good".
-You might loose the overview and have to pay a lot of attention in creating "mapping-tables" that keep track of the shelves for every language-variation of every movie.
+You might lose the overview and have to pay a lot of attention in creating "mapping-tables" that keep track of the shelves for every language-variation of every movie.

--  You could keep the same book-shelf ID for the movie, but **prefix or suffix the URL** with a path that indicates, which language you are aiming for.
+-  You could keep the same bookshelf ID for the movie, but **prefix or suffix the URL** with a path that indicates, which language you are aiming for.

    The English version could be accessible at ``/api/movie/123`` and the German version at ``/de/api/movie/123`` or ``/api/movie/123/de`` or some other variation.

-   This idea is OK as the shelf-number of the movie stays the same and we are only modifying the "language-part" of the URI.
+   This idea is OK as the shelf-number of the movie stays the same, and we are only modifying the "language-part" of the URI.
 This seems stringent and logical – and once you've understood the principle and know the languages- abbreviations you can easily get the translations for every movie without any stress.

--  An alternative to the above approach: You could add an additional **URL-parameter** to the request.
+-  An alternative to the above approach: You could add **another URL-parameter** to the request.
-   If you've been working for a longer time with TYPO3 the you should recognize the "famous" L-parameter that could be used up until version 8 of TYPO3.
+   If you've been working for a longer time with TYPO3, you should recognize the "famous" L-parameter that could be used up until version 8 of TYPO3.

    Without URL-rewriting ("realurl") the language variants of a page would have looked like this: